-The district’s rate of natural population growth is relatively low and the trend towards population aging is continuing.
+The district’s rate of natural population increase is strongly negative, though the net migration rate is positive.
 Students’ results are low.
 Healthcare in Haskovo district suffers from a shortage of doctors and hospital beds.
-Morbidity and infant mortality are relatively low and life expectancy is high.
-The workloads of the criminal judges are not high, but this does not reflect on the speed of delivery of justice.
-Haskovo district ranks among the top three in the category assessing the environment.
+Life expectancy is high.
+The number of crimes in the district is increasing, but remains lower than the national average, and the detection rate is higher.
+The relative number of household waste generated has increased significantly but remains below the national average.
 Cultural life and tourism in the district have a relatively weak presence.

 Download reports from preivious years: